justazlo/Login-System/README.md

 string username = "root";
 string password = "root";
 ```
-If you want you can also edit the banner in `banner.h`
+you can also go into `banner.h` and edit the banner.